Beta

 You can find out more about how to identify council tax scams and what you can do to avoid them.

-If you have any doubt about a message you've received, do not give out your personal details.
+If you have any doubt about a phone call, message or letter you've received, do not give out your personal details.
 Instead, you can:

 Rate this page